Ana Marinovic

-Ana Reed (born Ana Marinovic, 1980 in Geelong, Australia) is CEO of Newmanity and former Croatian professional women's basketball player and businesswoman.
+Ana Reed (born Ana Marinovic, 1980 in Geelong, Australia) is CEO of Newmanity® and former Croatian professional women's basketball player and businesswoman.
 She played the power forward position for women-division clubs in Croatia and Australia.

 Professional career

 Newmanity

-In 2020, she became the Founder of Newmanity, a leadership consultancy.
-The company offers psychologists, artists, entrepreneurs and practitioners to help make companies become more human-centric.
+In 2020, Ana Reed founded Newmanity®, a leadership consultancy dedicated to making organizations more human-centric.
+The company brings together psychologists, artists, entrepreneurs, and practitioners to support this mission.

 Women of Inspiration

 In 2017, she was the host of the first Women of Inspiration event in Maui.
 Attendees included female global CEOs and celebrities from the UK, Silicon Valley and China including Maggie Cheng, Secretary General of the China Entrepreneur Club.